 Configuration before optimization

+Most organizations try to optimize outputs before stabilizing definitions, settings, and ownership.
 Optimization is fragile when the underlying structure is wrong.
-Most organizations try to optimize outputs before stabilizing definitions, settings, and ownership.

 Truth before scale

 Scale amplifies hidden inconsistencies.
 An organization cannot scale a system it does not define consistently.
+Metric inconsistency destroys decision quality.

 Legibility over reduction